 You don't need a large area at all -- even a small wooded area will do -- in order to experience a whole new world hidden among the trees.
-I especially love to introduce kids to the forest in the Fall because of the changing leaf colors and animal activity.
-So many of our woodland friends are preparing for winter at this time of the year.
+And this FREE printable Forest Scavenger Hunt will add some extra fun!

-Kids Books about Life in the Forest
+12 Kids Books about Life in the Forest

 Today, we are looking more at the forest habitat and how this one ecosystem is home to such a variety of trees, animals and other living things.

-Even though we are including both fiction and non-fiction books, each one of them is beautifully illustrated and the non-fiction books read like a story while the fiction books provide insight into science & nature -- a very rare combination in a book list.
+Even though we're including both fiction and non-fiction books, each one of them is beautifully illustrated and the non-fiction books read like a story while the fiction books provide insight and facts into science & nature -- a very rare combination in a book list.